-National Hurricane Preparedness Week is here.
-FEMA’s National Flood Insurance Program (NFIP) is encouraging property owners to reach out to Bryden and Sullivan to raise awareness about hurricane risk on Cape Cod.
+Seasonal (and even un-seasonal) storms are always a possibility, as well we know on the Cape and along the coast.
+FEMA’s National Flood Insurance Program (NFIP) is encouraging property owners to reach out to Bryden and Sullivan to raise awareness about hurricane and windstorm risk on Cape Cod.

 It’s also time to do an insurance checkup to determine if you are renewing an existing plan, updating to a new one, or signing up as a new client.
 Bryden and Sullivan reminds you that it takes 30 days for a Flood Insurance policy to kick in.

 Whether it’s a major flood or just an inch of water, flood insurance helps cover the cost of flood damage.
 Just one inch of water in an average-sized home can cost up to $25,000 in damage.
 Most homeowners and renters policies typically do not cover flood damage.

 Bryden and Sullivan and NFIP recommend these storm preparedness tips: